josh0125/Project-3/project-3/README.md

 Overall, I enjoyed this project a lot even though the styling was a hassle.
 I will continue to use react in the future because of this project!

 Youtube Link: https://www.youtube.com/watch?v=t-ZuzIPs0_4

+How to start: to star the json-server navigate to the data folder and run "json-server --watch db.json --port 8000"

+Run npm start and you should be good to go!